ApteroSAS/axolotis-player/README.md

 - Lazy loading of Component and service
 Each module is loaded as needed by the code and can be loaded at runtime.
 <img src="https://cloudflare-ipfs.com/ipfs/bafkreifeh2bhoxjflljq3btgixhhe4w2fh2ibuzmhjmvsjbb7nhsuswzc4" />
-- Each http page with the Axolotis player is a both a 3D Scene and a regular website.
-This facilitates SEO.
+- Lightweight and no dependencies
 ## 📦 Getting Started
 ### install